Bangkok·Temples

 The entrance fee for Wat Arun is ฿200 per person for foreign visitors.
 Thai nationals enter free.
 The fee includes a complimentary bottle of water.
 Payment is cash only at the gate — there is no online ticket system.
 Budget an extra ฿100–฿200 if you want to rent a sarong at the entrance (required if your clothing does not cover knees and shoulders).

 Two windows are exceptional.
-Sunrise (6:30–8:00 AM): The rising sun catches the porcelain tiles and turns them from white to deep gold — the view that earned the temple its name.
-You can photograph the exterior from the pier or river before the ticket gate opens.
-Arrive by 6:30 AM to have the temple nearly to yourself.
-Sunset and golden hour (4:30–5:30 PM): The light shifts to amber and the spires glow against a darkening sky.
-The temple is fully open and less crowded than midday.
+Sunrise (6:30–8:00 AM): The rising sun catches the porcelain tiles and turns them from white to deep gold.
+Arrive by 6:30 AM to photograph the exterior before the ticket gate opens — you will have the temple nearly to yourself.
+Sunset and golden hour (4:30–5:30 PM): The light shifts to amber and the spires glow against a darkening sky, with fewer crowds than midday.
 Avoid visiting between 10:00 AM and 3:00 PM — peak heat, peak crowds, and the harshest light for photography.

 Climbing the exterior stairs of the central prang was suspended during the major restoration from 2013 to 2017, and access to the upper levels remains restricted as of 2026.
 However, you can climb to the first terrace level for panoramic views of the Chao Phraya River, the Grand Palace, Wat Pho, and central Bangkok.
 The views from even the lower steps are extraordinary.
 Always check current access conditions on arrival, as policies are periodically reviewed.

 A private longtail speedboat tour gives you the complete riverside experience — approaching the temple exactly as visitors and royalty have done for 300 years.
 From the water, you see Wat Arun's full scale against the Bangkok skyline, at an angle impossible from the temple grounds themselves.
 Our private longtail tour covers Wat Arun, the Grand Palace waterfront, Wat Pho, and the historic canals (khlongs) of Thonburi in one continuous river journey.
-Book via our Wat Arun private tour page.

 Check Availability & Book